sun 08/12/2024

 Director Lana Wilson leaves it up to the audience to decide who is most deserving of our sympathies and has found some intriguing characters on both sides, but her self-effacing, overtly non-judgmental film is too long and sadly lacks the kind of big punchy scene that gives Two Strangers its climax.

-There’s no shortage of authorial energy in The Shadow Scholars, a British documentary that sees Professor Patricia Kingori (above) investigating the global black market in essay-writing for cash.
+There’s no shortage of authorial energy in The Shadow Scholars, a British documentary that sees Professor Patricia Kingori (pictured left) investigating the global black market in essay-writing for cash.
 It’s a multi-billion industry whereby young, underemployed graduates from the global South – particularly Kenya – pump out essays, theses, and coursework to be sold online.

 Students in the West are the main buyers.
 Kingori excoriates a system that enables those with money to game the system and go on to well-paid jobs with fraudulently earned qualifications while the real scholars languish in poverty.
 The essay-mill masterminds who run this global con pass on a fraction of the fees they charge.